 6.1 No person shall keep or permit to be kept within the City of St. Thomas bees, a horse, cow, donkey, mule, pig, goat, sheep, goose, turkey, guinea fowl, chicken, duck, emu, rhea, ostrich, alpaca, lama, family Elphantidae, venomous reptile, snake longer than 60 cm., reptiles longer than 30 cm. from nose to vent, family Felidae (excepting Felis catus), fox, wolf, skunk, raccoon or any wild Animal native to Canada, or no more than one of any of these Animals, nor any combination thereof.

 Yes, you read that right, you cannot keep any member of the elephant family in St. Thomas.
 Is it only me who finds this incredibly ironic considering the history of St. Thomas?
 The fine is , of course, $105.
+I always wanted a small cute hedgehog.
+Keeping it in the hedgehog tank should be just fine.

 I noticed that failure to compley with by-law 2.6 Failing to forthwith remove/dispose of Dog/Cat/Animal excrement is finable with $105.
 I wonder how much more expensive this would be if we were able to keep Elephants.